AeBiCe/Greeklish/README.md

 Renames Greek filenames to "Greeklish"

 ## How to use
+clone or download repo and run `main.py`.
-Enter the directory with the files you wish to rename.
-The program will then iterate through the directory and change filename to greek.
-Non-greek names will not be affected.
+Enter the directory path with the files you wish to rename.
+The program will then recursively iterate through the directory and translate files with Greek filenames to Greeklish.
+Optionally it can also translate file in subfolders as well.

+**Note:** Non-Greek names will not be affected.

-## Known issues
+## Possible Updates
-* Letter "ψ" is currently not supported
-* Letter 'θ' is represented by '8' instead of 'th'
+* Progress bar
+* GUI